PMUSK21/Cerebro_Backend/README.md

 pip install -e .
 ```

+## Configuration

-By default, the server IP and port are set to **0.0.0.0** and **1130**, however you can change this by modifying the *config.json* file found in the root of this project's directory.
+By default, the server IP is set to **0.0.0.0**, which runs the server on ip address *127.0.0.1* but allows anyone on your local network to connect to the server as long as firewall permissions are set up correctly.
+The port is set to **1130**.
+You can change these settings by modifying the *config.json* file found in the root of this project's directory.

 The *config.json* file also specifies *PRODUCTION_MODE*, which is defaulted to *false*.
 When *PRODUCTION_MODE* is enabled, the endpoints that are noted below will not be enabled as to avoid anyone from using them and hogging your servers resources.

+*PRODUCTION_MODE* is designed to allow development to be effecient by exposing database queries that help the develop of the front end see the underlying data structures available in the database.
+It is important to not host this API in a publically available manner when *PRODUCTION_MODE* is set to *False* -- this will expose all of your data to anyone, and also enable someone to hog all the server system resources.

+In short: *PRODUCTION_MODE* set to *False* is perfectly acceptable to be used at any point in time, except for when you want to deploy Cerebro 113 to the world.

 ## Running API